-SJCAA - COUNTY FACILITIES USE: County facilities shall be available to SJCAA as follows:

-- (1) County Buildings: SJCAA may be granted the use of County facilities for meetings composed of County employees within the bargaining unit provided space can be made available without interfering with County needs.
-SJCAA shall obtain the permission of the designated County official for the use of such facilities. - (2) Bulletin Boards: SJCAA has the right to the reasonable use of existing bulletin board space in each building or department at a location agreed upon by the Association and the department, under the following conditions: - (a) Material shall be posted on space as designated. - (b) Posted material shall bear the name of the Association. - (c) Posted material shall not be misleading, contain any deliberate misstatements or violate any Federal, State or County laws. - (d) Material shall be neatly displayed and shall be removed when no longer timely.
+- (f) SJCPOA COUNTY FACILITIES USE: County facilities shall be available to SJCPOA as follows: - (1) County Buildings: SJCPOA may be granted the use of County facilities for meetings composed of County employees within the bargaining unit provided space can be made available without interfering with County needs.
+SJCPOA shall obtain the permission of the designated County official for the use of such facilities. - (2) Bulletin Boards: SJCPOA has the right to the reasonable use of existing bulletin board space in each building or department at a location agreed upon by the Association and the department, under the following conditions: - (a) Material shall be posted on space as designated. - (b) Posted material shall bear the name of the Association. - (c) Posted material shall not be misleading, contain any deliberate misstatements or violate any Federal, State or County laws. - (d) Material shall be neatly displayed and shall be removed when no longer timely. - (g) EMPLOYEE PAYROLL DEDUCTIONS: SJCPOA shall have the exclusive right to payroll deduction for its members in this unit including regular dues and employee benefit program costs.
+Regular dues and employee benefit program costs may be deducted from the employee's individual paycheck.
+Except as otherwise provided in this Memorandum, payroll deductions shall be made only upon the revocable written authorization of the individual employee.